-The General Fund and special revenue funds adopt budgets before the start of each calendar year.
+The General Fund and special revenue funds adopt budgets before the start of each calendar year, with the exception of the Foundation fund.
+The Foundation fund is not legally required to adopt a budget.
 No budgetary information is shown for non-major funds.